 Nevertheless – today I am tired and feeling out of sync with the world.
 I had eggs at 3:30 – too early for dinner, and definitely too late for breakfast – or even brunch.
 I suspect I seemed a bit cranky at times as a few of my comments were misinterpreted by Craig, and his response seemed surprising to me.
 I expected him to understand that I wasn’t quite myself and cut me a little slack, and amazing guy that his is – he did!
 However, it wasn’t Craig who was suffering with the feeling of oversensitivity to sound and texture and temperature, or who was struggling with accurately reading social cues, or who was convinced that someone had surreptitiously thrown sand into their eyes.
 It was me!

 I am out of step, but I will certainly find my way again and get back into the rhythm I share with my surroundings.

 This, I suppose is the point of this post… although I must admit it has really only come to me as I am writing.
 I will get back in step.
 Perhaps it wont be as rapid a process as when I was in my 20′s, but I am confident in the certainly of this.
 That sense of being in step will return: measuring and anticipating both my actions and the responses of others, and/or handling sensory issues and navigating a world populated by noisy social demands and expectations.

 Today – however – I needed to withdraw, pullback, and hide away.

 Perhaps this experience and my response is a glimpse into the experience of my child.
 However, just as my discomfort of the relay was nothing in comparison to the experience of battling Cancer, the same is true for my out-of-stepness.
-My out-of-sync state will be relatively short-lived but H will always have autism…
+My out-of-sync state will be relatively short-lived but H will always be have autism/be Autistic…

 © Leah Kelley, Thirty Days of Autism, (2011)